First Aid: Something in Your Eye

 - You can pour lukewarm water into your eye or hold your eye under a faucet to flush out your eye.

-What should I do if I get a chemical in my eye?
+What to do if you get a chemical in your eye

 Chemical burns to the eyes are a medical emergency.
 Follow these steps if you get a chemical in your eyes.